Fault-lang/Fault/README.md

 Pre-alpha.

 ## Install
-Fault can be built for source if you like, but the best way to install Fault is by [downloading the correct release for your machine](https://github.com/Fault-lang/Fault/releases).
+Fault can be built from source if you like, but the best way to install Fault is by [downloading the correct release for your machine](https://github.com/Fault-lang/Fault/releases).

 Once installed the model checker of Fault needs access to a SMT solver, otherwise Fault will default to generating SMT of models only.
 Microsoft's Z3 is the recommended solver at this time and [can be downloaded here](https://github.com/Z3Prover/z3/releases)